philnewm/blog-articles/CI in GitHub Actions/Molecule CI in GitHub Actions.md

 fold: true
 ln: true
 ```
+@@TODO adjust line numbers
+@@TODO decide if caps after dash or not

-The workflow file start with `---` at the first line, which is required for any YAML file.
+- Line 1 - Any YAML starts with  `---` at the first line
-Next up the workflow needs a name, this one will show on any workflow overview so you can easily tell which workflow runs what.
-Afterward follows the workflow trigger, there are a bunch available, so check the [docs](https://docs.github.com/en/actions/reference/workflows-and-actions/events-that-trigger-workflows).
-I'm just going to use the basic on-push-trigger for the `main` branch here.
+- Line 3 - Workflow name, used as reference in several overviews
+- Line 5 ff. - Workflow trigger event, "*on push to main*"  is used here, see [other options](https://docs.github.com/en/actions/reference/workflows-and-actions/events-that-trigger-workflows)
-Additionally you can set a bunch of ignore paths like I did here for certain `.md` and other non-logic related files to prevent unnecessary workflow runs.
+- Line 8 ff. - Ignore paths used here for `.md` and other files with config/meta information

 ```reference
 title: "Job definition"